Dans-labs/dariah/docs/Tables.md

 on additional constraints, such as whether the current user has rights to submit, and whether the assessment is complete.

+It can also be the case that the assessment has been reviewed with outcome `revise`.
+In that case, the submit button changes into an `Enter revisions` button, and later to `Submit for review (again)`.

 If the contribution has received an other *type* since the creation of this assessment, this assessment will count as *stalled*, and cannot be used for review.

 In this case, the criteria of the assessment are not the criteria by which the contribution should be assessed.
 So the system stalls this assessment.
 It is doomed, it can never be submitted.
 Unless you decide to change back the type of the contribution.
 If that is not an option, the best thing to do is to copy the worthwhile material from this assessment into a fresh assessment.

 [contrib]({{site.appBase}}/tables/contrib.jsx)
 ==============================================